hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 2. Expect intensive coding exercises in Python.
 Every class is about half lecture and half lab exercise.
 You will also have many exercises after the class.
 3. Identify and solve practical problems in one's own domain, that can be tackled by a limited set of duly learned data analytics knowledge.
 Every week, one group will work on a real case using that week's knowledge.

-## Course structure
+### Course structure

+Figure last updated: 20180803

 ![course structure](/assets/Chapter0-COMM7780.png)
 Here is a brief map about what we are going to learn in the first semester.
 For more details, please refer to our [course outline](outline.md).

-## Chapter 0 introduction
+## Introduction & Objectives

-This chapter covers "GitHub literacy" and walks the readers through the basic steps towards an open source experience.
+This chapter covers "GitHub literacy" and walks the readers through the basic steps towards an open source learning experience.
+Following are the concrete objectives:

-## Objective

 * Can use GitHub for resource hosting, project management and discussion forum.
 * Can use GitHub Desktop to sync local repository with remote repository.
-* Can use gh-pages to host static web pages as one's portfolio.
+* Can use `gh-pages` to host static web pages as one's portfolio.

+Chapter 0 is intended for anyone who wants to enroll in this course to study before the class.
+Besides learning GitHub, we also expect the readers to "tune in" our open book.
+You should feel confortable navigate around our openbook, identify developed/ working-in-progress files, contribute ideas/ codes, and actively participate in the issue tracker.
+Note that sections marked **"[O]"** are optional materials.
+You can still follow the rest of the course without learning those sections.

 ## Getting-started on GitHub